 Queer Popular Culture analyzes mainstream popular culture through a queer perspective, and investigates queer subcultures and their role in creating belonging for the LGBTQ community.
 Key topics include queer theory, intersectional feminism, heteronormativity, cultural representations, and subversive cultural creation.

 This course will trace changing conceptions of gender roles and the functions of women in various religious traditions.
 Feminine and masculine images of divinity will be compared and recent scholarship in feminist theology on questions such as the nature of divinity, immortality, and religious devotion will be examined.

-Anthropological approaches to the cross-cultural study of gender relations with emphasis on societies of the non-Western world.
+Anthropological approaches to the cross-cultural study of gender relations and sexuality with an emphasis on societies of the non-Western world.
 Topics vary.

 The course addresses the experiences of African women from 1800 to independent Africa with a focus on women's experiences and their contributions to African societies.
 The course cover changing ideas about gender and evaluates women's positions in African societies including rulers, warriors, politicians, activists, and average farmers.

 A survey of women musicians in Western European art music and twentieth- century popular musical styles.
 Historical, cultural, and philosophical issues surrounding the contributions of female performers, composers, conductors, patrons, teachers, musicologists, and other musical professions will be explored, as well as the portrayal of women in opera, musical theater, and music videos.